jknowles/r_tutorial_ed/Tutorial4_CleaningData.md

 ```

 - Factors are pesky, even though they are useful and keep us from having to remember numeric representations of our data
+- In fact, if you read the toolkit, this is a big drawback of _Stata_ because you must constantly refer back to the numbers to remember what number corresponds to "hispanic"

 # Inconsistency Within Years
 - Let's consider student 3 in our dataset

 ```r
 stuatt[7:9, c(1, 2, 4)]